 Vitamin D is another supplement that has a bit of evidence of improving insulin resistance.

-A lot of people with PCOS happen to be deficient in vitamin D. But that leads to a chicken or the egg scenario: Does PCOS contribute to deficiency, or does deficiency contribute to PCOS?
+Manypeople with PCOS happen to be deficient in vitamin D, but that leads to a chicken or the egg scenario: Does PCOS contribute to deficiency, or does deficiency contribute to PCOS?
 Either way, supplementation will only likely be beneficial if you are deficient.

 A systematic review of 7 randomised control trials featuring chromium demonstrated that chromium could potentially help reduce insulin resistance and testosterone.
 It does not appear to improve ovulation, however.